This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 After migrating to the Cloudways DigitalOcean server, I noticed improved server response time and CWV.

-This was not surprising, comparing the Turbo plan and Cloudways DigitalOcean CPU and RAM size.
+This was unsurprising, considering the Turbo plan and the Cloudways DigitalOcean CPU and RAM size.
 You will always get what you pay for.

-The small difference in CPU and RAM sizes makes all the differences in the speed and performance of the website pages.
+The slight difference in CPU and RAM sizes makes all the difference in the speed and performance of the website pages.

 So, suppose Breeze is insufficient for your needs.
 In that case, you can safely uninstall it and use something more powerful like WP Rocket, Perfmatters, or any combination of cache and file/code optimization plugins you deem fit for your website.